Aragon-Robotics-Team/raspberrypi-vision-helper/INSTALL/INSTALL.md

 # Raspberry Pi Vision Helper Installation

+## Raspberry Pi Prep

+To make this work, you must have the ssh (Secure Shell) server enabled on your pi.
+You can do this by creating a blank file called `ssh` in the `boot` fat32 partition of the pi's microsd card.
+Note that this file cannot have an extention; it must be simply `ssh`.

+This is tricky on Windows because explorer hides extentions by default.
+You can get around this by opening a command prompt with Win + R -> `cmd`, navigating to the partition by typing the drive letter and a colon: `E:`, and creating the file with `copy NUL ssh`.

+On Mac or Linux, if you cannot create a file without an extention: open a terminal, navigate to the partition, and create the file with `touch ssh`.

+This process may not work sometimes.
+If this happens, try reflashing the raspberry pi image from [the FRCVision repo](https://github.com/wpilibsuite/FRCVision-pi-gen/releases), and creating the file before the first boot.
+If you do this, you can back up `frc.json` and `dhcpcd.conf` to keep your camera and static ip settings, respectively.

+## Repo Installation

  1. Copy entire repo into a new folder in the root of your project.
 We recommend `vision`.
 Remove the `.git` folder and the readme files.

  2. Append contents of [settings.gradle](settings.gradle) to your root folder settings.gradle.
 Create it if it does not exist.
 If not using folder `vision/`, replace all occurrences of "vision" with your folder name.